OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/use-site.md

 2. Select ***Change...*** to change the printer.
 3. Select ***Save as PDF*** from the printer names.
 4. Prese the ***Save*** button and enter a filename for the PDF.

+## Share Documentation ##

+One of the benefits of publishing static documentation websites is that sharing the documentation involves sharing the URL link to the website.
+Therefore, visit the documentation page online, copy the browser link into an email, text, tweet, or other communication, and share the documentation.

+More skilled collaborators can contribute to the documentation via the [GitHub project](https://github.com/OpenWaterFoundation/owf-learn-mkdocs).